ReynaldoBelfortUPRM/music-socialnet-repo/README.md

 1. There was a point where the members did not have the same vision about the project.

-2. The frameworks were specified in a moment, but later to changed.
+2. The frameworks were specified in a moment, but later were changed.

-3. Not had a specific meeting in the week.
+3. Not having a specific meeting in the week.

 4. Had not specified the tasks of the sprint that each member would have in charge from the beginning of working.